Cheetah Conservation Fund Canada

 Our Donation to Cheetah Conservation Fund Canada

 Since 2014, Canadian Mattress Recycling has donated $7,300 to Cheetah Conservation Fund Canada.
-Our funds have supported the cheetah conservation programs in Namibia — protecting these majestic felines from extinction.
-We’re always delighted to support global conservation initiatives such as the Cheetah Conservation Fund.
-We believe that through environmental stewardship, we can all make the world a better place.
+Our funds have supported cheetah conservation programs in Namibia, saving these felines from extinction.
+We’re always delighted to support global conservation initiatives — we believe that through environmental stewardship, we can make the world a better place.

 Keep reading to learn about the CCFC and what they do for cheetahs.

 Cheetah Conservation Fund Canada supports the research and conservation projects taking place to protect these majestic felines.
 The Canadian arm of the organization fundraises for four programs: educational outreach in schools across Namibia, farmer education, livestock guard dog training, and cheetah rehabilitation.

 But you may be wondering – why cheetahs?

 Cheetahs are the fastest land mammal on Earth, but even they cannot outrun the threat of extinction.
 Cheetahs, much like other wildlife, increasingly face pressure from human settling in the grasslands they call home.
 Over decades of conflicts, the cheetah population has dwindled.
 Now less than 7100 cheetahs roam the wild.